denmorozov/DataTransferORM/README.md

 Migration

-Personal classes for every structs in *model* tag
+Personal DTO-classes for every structs in *model* tag